How Content Decisions Are Made

 Corrections & Updates

-If inaccuracies or ambiguities are identified:
+If inaccuracies, ambiguities, or outdated details are identified:

-• Corrections are made directly within the content
+• corrections are made directly within the content

 Reader Responsibility